Clinical Assistant Professor, Faculty of Medicine & Health Sciences

 Jenny qualified from the University of Edinburgh in 2002 and spent several years in mixed practice.
 Following this, she conducted a PhD in epidemiology and virology at the University of Liverpool, entitled 'Studies on prevalence and risk factors for canine coronavirus infection in the UK'.
 Following a brief spell back in clinical practice, she joined the School of Veterinary Medicine and Science in July 2010.
 In 2013 she began a clinical lectureship in Shelter Medicine, a growing veterinary discipline centered around the care of large populations of animals in rescue shelters and charity practices.
-She is a founding member of the Association of Charity Vets and co-editor for the soon-to-be-released BSAVA Manual of Shelter Medicine.
+She is a founding member of the Association of Charity Vets and co-editor of the BSAVA Manual of Shelter Medicine.
 She instigated and runs Vets in the Community (along with a lot of help from colleagues, students and The Big Issue).
-This project has been providing free veterinary care to homeless and vulnerably housed pet owners in the Nottingham area since 2013.
+This project has been providing free veterinary care to homeless and vulnerably housed pet owners in the Nottingham area since 2012.

 Most of my teaching is centred around practical, clinical aspects of shelter medicine and primary care with the final years (Year 5).
 I am also part of a team from the Centre for Evidence-based… read more

 Jenny's research focuses on the characteristics, health and diseases of companion animals, particularly those kept in large populations such as kennels and shelters.
 Current research topics of… read more